cloudmesh-community/sp20-516-220/datacenter.md

 #### Pumped Storage Hydropower

-In a pumped storage hydropower system two or more bodies of water are set at different elevations [@doepsh].
+In a pumped storage hydropower system two or more bodies of water are set at different elevations [@doepsh-sp20-516-220].
 In a closed loop system you have two or more bodies of water that have no connection to an outside body of water.
 In an open loop system you would have two or more bodies of waters with one of them having a connection to an outside body of water.
 For example, an elevated and isolated reservoir along with a damned river.